HemabhKamboj/CLI_custom_features/README.md

        | download youtube videos | download youtube videos |
        | movie ratings           |     movie ratings       |

        change my wallpaper will not work in Windows and MacOS devices.
+(Edit path of backgrounds for MacOS)